-While the announcement of the deployment was certainly news to most of the Jayhawk Corps' soldiers, the possibility of deploying all or part of the corps to Southwest Asia was something that the corps' leadership and staff had been secretly examining.
+had told the VII Corps commander, Lieutenant General Frederick M. Franks Ir., to form a small, close-hold cell to begin deployment planning.1 The members of this cell were the only corps soldiers with advance knowledge of the deployment, and even they did not know about the public announcement until Saint called Franks on 8 November and said that a decision might be made that day in Washington.2 leadership and staff had been secretly examining.
 The corps commander directed his planners, shortly after the first US troops deployed to Saudi Arabia in August, to begin closely monitoring the situation in Southwest Asia.
 In late September, VII Corps was directed to begin planning to deploy the 1st Armored Division (AD) to Southwest Asia and, in October, to plan for the deployment of the entire corps.
 The corps was then told, late in October, to put this planning effort on hold.
 This initial planning, which involved the corps and its major subordinate commands, served as the foundation for executing the deployment that was announced on 8 November.